FallerS/FallerS.github.io/_posts/2021-01-19-Portfolio Construction and Optimization.md

 Some finance and Python knowledge is needed to follow.
 Let's start!

 ## Importing and checking the dataset
+We're using Fama's returns series on industry portfolios.
 See also [blog post I](https://fallers.github.io/01.14.2021-first_post/) for details on the data.

 ```python